dair-ai/dair-ai.github.io/about/index.md

   creditlink: http://www.ibelmopan.com/
 ---

-dair.ai is a community-driven effort to democratize Artificial Intelligence (AI) research, education, and technologies.
+DAIR.AI aims to democratize Artificial Intelligence (AI) research, education, and technologies.

 \\
 All our projects are hosted on [GitHub](https://github.com/dair-ai).